What Is An Emotional Bank Account? How To Use – And Invest In It

 Stephen Covey, the author of The Seven Habits of Highly Effective People, coined the term.
 An Emotional Bank Account, in his words, "is the amount of trust that's been built up in a relationship."
 It's how reliable we think another person is.

-Unfortunately, trust can't be built overnight.
-And once you've earned it, that doesn't mean you'll have it indefinitely.
-Trust isn't an award you win once and get to keep forever.
+Unfortunately, trust maybe can't be built overnight.
+And once you've earned it, that doesn't always mean you'll have it indefinitely.
+Trust might not be an award you win once and get to keep forever.
 That's why Covey uses the bank account metaphor.
 A bank account is interactive.
 It's an always-changing dynamic.

 In any bank account, there are two types of transactions: deposits and withdrawals.
 The idea is to make more deposits than withdrawals.
 And the deposits should be in larger amounts than the withdrawals.

-How does knowing about the emotional bank account benefit relationships?
+How can knowing about the emotional bank account benefit relationships?

 Some people make the mistake of thinking about trust as something you only need to earn once.
-Especially once you've been friends for a long time or you're in a long-term relationship.
-We sometimes take other people for granted.
-It isn't intentional.
-Often, we get caught up in life and forget about what really matters.
+Especially once you’ve been friends for a long time or you’re in a long-term relationship, you may begin to take this other person for granted.
+It’s common for couples to get caught up in life and forget about other things.

 Here are the benefits of investing in other people's emotional bank accounts:

-Filling another person's bank account isn't for their benefit alone.
-When they feel more loved and connected, they'll send those feelings back to you.
-So in return, they'll also be filling your bank account.
-It's a mutual benefit.
+Filling another person's bank account might not just be for their benefit alone.
+When they feel more loved and connected, they might send those feelings back to you.
+So in return, they can also fill your bank account.
+It can be a mutual benefit.

-What exercises can I use to do deposits?
+What exercises can I use to make deposits?

-There are a lot of ways to make deposits in other people's bank accounts.
+There can be a lot of ways to make deposits in other people's bank accounts.
 In Stephen Covey's book, he names six of them.

-Before we look at specific exercises you can do to make each type of deposit, let's talk about love languages.
-In The 5 Love Languages, Gary Chapman says there are five ways people prefer to feel loved.
-Each person has a primary love language out of the five (and sometimes a secondary one).
+In The 5 Love Languages, Gary Chapman says there are five ways people may prefer to feel loved.
+Each person may have a primary love language out of the five (and sometimes a secondary one).

 Find out your partner's primary love language and make deposits that fit with that love language.
 The five love languages are words of affirmation, receiving gifts, physical touch, acts of service, or quality time.